-This information is used to make a planned intervention aimed at overcoming the pupils' barriers to learning and increasing their access to the curriculum.
-The gathering of information includes an early discussion with the pupil and their parents.
-Early discussions are be added to the pupil's records.
+This information is used to make a planned intervention aimed at overcoming the children's barriers to learning and increasing their access to the curriculum.
+The gathering of information includes an early discussion with the child and their parents.
+Early discussions are be added to the child's records.
 A copy is given to the parents including information about the local authority's Information, Advice and Support Service.